DerrickLamers/grblwiki/Grbl-v1.1-Interface.md

 Along with streaming a G-code program, there a few more things to consider when writing a GUI for Grbl, such as how to use status reporting, real-time control commands, dealing with EEPROM, and general message handling.

 #### Status Reporting
-When a `?` character is sent to Grbl (no additional line feed or carriage return character required), it will immediately respond with something like `<Idle|MPos:0.000,0.000,0.000|FS:0.0,0>` to report its state and current position.
+When a `?` character is sent to Grbl (no additional line feed or carriage return character required), it will immediately (exception: while homing) respond with something like `<Idle|MPos:0.000,0.000,0.000|FS:0.0,0>` to report its state and current position.
 The `?` is always picked-off and removed from the serial receive buffer whenever Grbl detects one.
 So, these can be sent at any time.
 Also, to make it a little easier for GUIs to pick up on status reports, they are always encased by `<>` chevrons.

 Developers can use this data to provide an on-screen position digital-read-out (DRO) for the user and/or to show the user a 3D position in a virtual workspace.
 We recommend querying Grbl for a `?` real-time status report at no more than 5Hz.
 10Hz may be possible, but at some point, there are diminishing returns and you are taxing Grbl's CPU more by asking it to generate and send a lot of position data.